victorjeman/victorjeman-website/data/posts/content/start-small-and-grow-slowly.md

 The fantastic thing for me is all the soft skills I can polish collaborating with kids.
 I can’t wait for the next lesson.
 I'm sure that I will learn a lot from this experience!

-> If you are a developer or an IT student from Romania and are interested in being a mentor for kids, check out this website <a href="" target="_blank" rel="noreferrer">www.carteadaliei.ro</a>.
+If you are a developer or an IT student from Romania and are interested in being a mentor for kids, checkout the following Facebook event

-There will be an online Facebook event explaining more things about what **Code Hero** means.

-> <a href="https://www.facebook.com/events/472601307223654" target="_blank" rel="noreferrer">Office Hour - Code Hero</a> | Monday, 5 april 2021 at 18:00 UTC +03
+> <a href="https://www.facebook.com/events/472601307223654" target="_blank" rel="noreferrer">Office Hour - Code Hero</a>

 **Lesson for me**: Don’t worry about making videos on youtube that will help thousands of people.
 See first if I can help a child to learn something new.
 Slowly but surely!